 Alex Conant is a founding partner at Firehouse Strategies, a DC-based public affairs firm whose clients include Fortune 100 companies, trade associations, and nonprofits.

-In addition to his campaign work, Conant served as a White House spokesman during President George W. Bush’s second term.
-His government work also includes stints in the U.S. Senate, the Office of Management and Budget, and the U.S. Commerce Department.
+In addition to his political work, Conant served as a White House spokesman during President George W. Bush’s second term.
+His government work also includes positions in the U.S. Senate, the Office of Management and Budget, and the U.S. Commerce Department.

 He earned his bachelor’s and a master’s in public affairs from the University of Wisconsin-Madison, where he was the editor-in-chief of the student daily, The Badger Herald.
 Conant grew up in St. Paul, Minnesota, and remains a loyal Minnesota Twins and Vikings fan (although he also claims the Nationals as his NL team).
 He lives with his wife, two sons, and dog in the Chevy Chase neighborhood of Washington, DC.